DaveWexler/xapix_ndc_client/README.md

 # NDC Air Shopping Client ALPHA

-Demo implementation using [xapix_client](https://github.com/pickledolives/xapix_client) and the recent "XapiX NDC" Project on http://www.xapix.io
+Demo implementation using [xapix_client](https://github.com/pickledolives/xapix_client) and the "xapix_ndc_air_shopping" Project on https://app.xapix.io

+The following node.js scripts are triggered on POSTing an AirShoppingRequest ie an AirShoppingOfferRequest: https://gist.github.com/oliver-xapix-io/e3decab860afda6d7078

+Be aware the approach we are taking here is to a certain degree inspired by IATA NDC.

 Here I'd like to have the developer XapiX NDC client discussion.
 This may serve as a playground to evaluate best ways to deal with NDC scenarios and implementations.